Motley Crue Logo

 Motley Crue Logo 2008

 Now the compilation’s cover is decorated with characters from the Old English alphabet.
 The characters have thickenings, spikes, swirls, and other symbolic elements.
-Some of the letters (especially the “t,” “l,” and “u”) look like downward pointing arrows, and the capital “C” is shaped like an axe blade.
-The white words are placed on a contrasting background – black with red fragments of faces and ornaments.
+Some of the letters (especially the “t,” “l,” and “u”) look like downward-pointing arrows, and the capital “C” is shaped like an axe blade.
+The white words are set against a contrasting black background, with red fragments of faces and ornaments.

 2012 – today